Skip to main content

 Description

-The :LovelaceHealth command performs a comprehensive health check of the Neovim extension's connection to the Localhost daemon and verifies authentication status.
-It displays results in a dedicated buffer with clear status indicators.
+The :LovelaceHealth command performs a health check of the Neovim extension's connection to the Lattice daemon and displays pairing/trust status.
+It renders results in a dedicated buffer with clear status indicators.

 What it checks: